 School has a medicine policy which supports parents/carers with the management of their child’s medication within school and staff are regularly trained in key areas such as Asthma, Epilepsy and the use of Epi pens.
 If a child comes into school with a specific need, the school nurse will provide the relevant staff with training.
 The school also trains all staff within school as first aiders and so we always have trained staff on any visit outside of school.

-School has a behaviour policy which is known, used and adhered to by all staff across the school.
+School has a positive behaviour policy which centres around the Relational Approach, and is known, used and adhered to by all staff across the school.
 Exclusions are rare in school and this is due to the high expectations school has of children’s learning and behaviour and the support from parents/carers.
 Children who need specific support with their behaviour will be identified and support will be provided.
 This support may range from additional support in the classroom, to interventions and support from Bridglea Outreach service.